codefresh-io/cap-docs.codefresh.io/_docs/pipelines/concurrency-limit.md

        max-width="30%"
        %}

-In this case, the selectors have no impact as both workflows use the same set of selectors.
+In this case, the selectors have no impact as the `selector templates` in both workflows resolve to the same values, resulting in the same semaphore key.
-If you look at the workflow status, you can see the key:
+If you look at the status of both workflows, you can see that they have the same semaphore key.

 ```yaml
 synchronization: